 If cosmetic queen Kylie Jenner says she prefers to use a small fluffy brush for highlighting, you may want to follow suit.
 This one is great if you're looking for a more precise application.
 You can also use it for blending.

 Fenty Beauty global makeup artist Priscilla Ono recently shared Rihanna's highlighting technique using this brush.
 It hugs the contours of your face so you can blend it from the outer eye, up to the temple and then down onto the cheek.
 We're completely sold.

 If you’re going for drama when it comes to highlighting, take a tip from celebrity makeup artist Rommy Najor and use this set.
 Denser brushes work well for this type of application, and using all three will help you get the look you want.

 Fan brushes have long been a popular choice for highlighting, so it's no wonder that makeup artist Lijha Stewart told us that she uses this tool from Make Up For Ever to create a delicate glow when working with powder formulas.

 The beauty of having a solid collection of tools to work with is that they can have multiple purposes.
 Who would have thought that a foundation brush would work so well to blend in cream highlighters?
-Makeup artist Erin Parsons, who's worked with Gigi Hadid and Jourdan Dunn, told Allure that she applies cream highlighter with her fingertips before sweeping over it with a foundation brush to blend.
-Noted.
+Makeup artist Erin Parsons, who's worked with Gigi Hadid and Jourdan Dunn, told Teen Vogue that she applies cream highlighter with her fingertips before sweeping over it with a foundation brush to blend.

-These brushes are dying to meet your highlighters, so its only fair that you give them a chance to make it into your makeup bag.
+These brushes are dying to meet your highlighters, so it’s only fair that you give them a chance to make it into your makeup bag.